September 22, 2014

 “If this develops like I think it can, I see all kinds of promise clear across campus for people,” Fountain said.

-The other partnering shop is M. C. Ginsberg Advanced Design and Manufacturing, a private business typically known for their jewelry design.
+M. C. Ginsberg Advanced Design and Manufacturing, a private business typically known for their jewelry design.
 However, the business has been collaborating with biomedical researchers to create medical devices for many years.
 Those who work at M. C. Ginsberg said the interaction between the arts and sciences contributes to out-of-the-box thinking and unique approaches to prototyping.

 Mark Ginsberg, owner of M. C. Ginsberg, said he’s looking forward to UI ProtoLabs being mutually beneficial for his business and for inventors.